sparna-git/issn-jsonld-context/README.md

 ### memberOf is not in the application profile

 nature exemple uses memberOf on classification information, but this is not in the AP table, not in the diagrams.
 The mapping table contains it, but with visible errors in the URIs.
 Should it be added to the AP ?

+### Check dcam namespace: missing a final /

+### Check bfmarc namespace: missing a final /

+### Check namespace consistence m2100X vs m2100x : should use capital X

+## Problem notice Nature

+- Missing #ISSN identifier in the data !!
+- hasCancelledISSN : Wrong value URI
+- GeoCoordinates are missing, should this be skipped if no geo information is available ?
+- Problem in URI of "M008CR22" : "http://marc21rdf.info/terms/continuingori##"
+- There is an entity `resource/ISSN/0028-0836#PublicationPlace-London_:` (note the `_:` at the end) that is never referenced from any publication event.
+Is this an error ?
+I remove it
+- Wrong URI in `"wasAssociatedWith" : "http://www.w3.org/ns/ISSNCentre#BO"`